leap-ai/remix-my-face/README.md

    yarn dev
    ```

-6. Open your browser and visit `http://localhost:3000` to see the running app.
+6. Visit `http://localhost:3000` in your browser to see the running app.

-For additional guidance and instructions, refer to [the full guide](https://www.tryleap.ai/docs/how-to-build-a-sketch-to-image-app-with-leap-remix).

-## Note

-DrawIt uses Next.js 13 for its app routing.
-If you would like to use a prior version of Next.js, please be aware that code modifications may be required.
+Need a helping hand?
+Check out our comprehensive guide: [Remix My Face Setup and Tutorial](https://www.tryleap.ai/docs/remix-my-face-setup-and-guide).

 ## Contributing

-We welcome contributions and pull requests.
-For major changes, please open an issue first to discuss the proposed updates.
+We welcome collaboration and appreciate your contribution to Remix My Face.
+If you have suggestions for improvement or significant changes in mind, feel free to open an issue and let's discuss!

-## Resources
+## Resources and Support

 - Discord Community: [Leap Discord](https://discord.gg/NCAKTUayPK)
 - Help Email: help@tryleap.ai

 ## License

-The DrawIt app is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+Remix My Face is released under the [MIT License](https://choosealicense.com/licenses/mit/).